Blendify/blender-manual/blender_docs/manual/interface/keymap/introduction.rst

 - :kbd:`Alt` -- Hold while editing values to apply the change to all selected items (objects, bones, sequence-strips).

-  This can be used for number buttons and toggles.
+  This can be used for number fields and toggles.

 Animation